scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

 ```

 ## β-reduction
-When we have a lambda applied to an argument in a quote `'{ ((x: Int) => x + x)(y) }` we do not reduce it within the quote, the code is kept as is.
+When we have a lambda applied to an argument in a quote `'{ ((x: Int) => x + x)(y) }`, we do not reduce it within the quote; the code is kept as-is.
-There is an optimisation that β-reduce all lambdas directly applied to parameters to avoid the creation of the closure.
+There is an optimisation that will β-reduce all lambdas directly applied to parameters to avoid the creation of a closure.
-This will not be visible from the quotes perspective.
+This will not be visible from the quote's perspective.

-Sometime it is useful to perform this β-reduction on the quotes directly.
+Sometimes it is useful to perform this β-reduction on the quotes directly.
-We provide the function `Expr.betaReduce[T]` that receives an `Expr[T]` and β-reduce if it contains a directly applied lambda.
+We provide the function `Expr.betaReduce[T]` that receives an `Expr[T]` and β-reduces if it contains a directly-applied lambda.

 ```scala
 Expr.betaReduce('{ ((x: Int) => x + x)(y) }) // returns '{ val x = y; x + x }